Pig slaughter: Traditional autumn activity

 The slaughter traditionally takes place in the autumn and early winter, and the timing has several practical considerations.
 It can start as soon as it gets cold, as the cold is required as a natural method of preserving the relatively large quantities of meat during the butchering.
 Yet, because people often do the work in the open, it is preferable that the temperatures aren't too much below freezing during this time, hence the slaughter rarely extends into winter.
 Also, slaughter activities typically need to produce results before the Christmas season, to provide for the festive cuisine.

 In the past, this was also the only time of the year when people could afford to eat larger amounts of meat.
 In modern times, almost any family in Europe that is so inclined can afford to slaughter, yet there is also an abundance of pre-processed meat in the shops, so the traditional method of slaughtering is becoming more and more of a folk custom rather than a necessity.

 The slaughter requires numerous preparations, including troughs, large quantities of boiling water, large wooden barrels for storing meat, pots, sharp knives, and in modern times also artificial intestines (hoses for various sausages).

 Historically, butchering was a trade passed from father to son.
 Today the initial slaughter is normally performed by a professional butcher.
 After that, the meat is butchered by laymen, and the process is accompanied by various local rituals.

 Act of slaughter and the butchering of carcass

 Traditionally, the pig is slaughtered with a knife and then put in a wooden or a metal trough and showered with hot water to remove the hair.
 The pig is then removed from the trough and any remaining hair is removed with a knife or a razor, and then it is again washed with hot water.

 Today, the animal is rendered unconscious by electrical or carbon dioxide stunning and then immediately bled by cutting the throat.
 For quality reasons, mechanical means of stunning such as a captive bolt pistol are not recommended although in some abattoirs they do use it and the pigs are stunned using 80 volts.

 Then, the pig's intestines are removed.
 The evisceration process is when the sexual, digestive and excretory organs are removed.
 These days, the pig can also be obtained as a half (Croatian: polovica or polutka), without intestines or blood.

 In modern times, because of the danger of Trichinosis, people in some countries are required to have critical parts of the fresh meat tested by a veterinarian before any further contact with potentially infected meat.

 Very sharp knives and a cleaver are required for butchering.
-The carcass is cut into hams, shoulders, bacon sides, pork bellys, ham hocks, loins, pork chops, and other cuts of lesser importance.
+The carcass is cut into hams, shoulders, bacon sides, pork bellies, ham hocks, loins, pork chops, and other cuts of lesser importance.